The 12 Best Low-Cost Franchises You Can Purchase In 2020

 Stratus Building Solutions is a general commercial cleaning franchise that specializes in environmentally friendly cleaning solutions, with branded Green Seal Certified chemicals and equipment.
 From schools and malls to gyms and warehouses, Stratus’s 1,400+ janitorial franchises have customers in just about every industry.
 This flexible cleaning franchise boasts 16 different levels of ownership, from home-based to master franchise.

 You do not need any prior janitorial experience to open a Stratus franchise.
 In fact, all you need is $1,000.
-While the total buy-in for a home-based janitorial franchise starts at $3,450, with the help in-house financing, Stratus says you can buy in with as little as $1,000 down (plus another 10% off the franchise fee if you’re a veteran).
+With the help in-house financing, Stratus says you can buy in with as little as $1,000 down (plus another 10% off the franchise fee if you’re a veteran).

 Sports & Fitness Franchises